 - Intercultural training

-Students in their junior year of high school (at the time of application) may apply to participate in the “Studienbrücke Deutschland” program if they meet the following requirements:
+High school students may apply to participate in the “Studienbrücke Deutschland” program if they meet the following requirements:

 - Highly motivated to study in Germany, demonstrated through a personal statement, participation in extracurricular activities (e.g. student Olympiads, competitions, as well as regional and international projects in STEM subjects)